Model Shows that Universal 10% Tariff Would Improve Incomes, Output and Jobs

 Previous CPA model simulations estimated the impact of 35% tariffs on manufacturing imports.
 In this simulation, we estimate the effects of a 10% universal tariff increase on all imports into the U.S. Our model shows that increasing tariffs by 10 percentage points on all imports would be pro-growth and improve the lives of Americans by creating new, high-paying employment opportunities in manufacturing and increase real household incomes.

-Critics of the proposal claim that it would make the cost of consumer goods more expensive and equate it to a tax hike of $300 million on Americans.
+Critics of the proposal claim that it would make the cost of consumer goods more expensive and equate it to a tax hike on Americans.
 This is flawed analysis because it uses models that ignore how tariffs increase domestic production spurring output and employment while assuming a full pass-through of the tariff to consumers.
 This analysis and other studies critical of the proposal do not capture the real-world evidence of how tariffs work in practice.
 We model the proposal using a more accurate economic model as described below.

 CPA Modified GTAP Model